 In addition to the traditional version of Jenga, there are also a number of different variations of the game, such as Jenga Truth or Dare, Jenga Xtreme, and Jenga Boom, which include different rules and added challenges.
 There are also varying sizes of game pieces ranging from normal size to enormous yard size makign this game fun for outdoor parties on the lawn.
 Check out the official game rules below on how to play Jenga.

 Are you interested in seeing more games themed like this one?
-Please check out our list of best dexterity board games to see more games that are simliar to Jenga.
+Please check out our list of best dexterity board games to see more games that are similar to Jenga.
 You'll be sure to find more games that you can learn how to play at your next game night.

-• Jenga Should Include 54 Hardwood Blocks
+- Jenga Should Include 54 Hardwood Blocks

-• Loading Tray
+- Loading Tray

-• Official Jenga Game Rules And Instructions
+- Official Jenga Game Rules And Instructions

 The object of Jenga is to remove one block at a time from the Jenga tower and then stack it on top.
 The last player to stack a block without making the tower fall wins the game.

-Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about playing, problems with the directions or anything you want about Jenga.
-All submissions will be reviewed within 24 hours.
+Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about playing, problems with the directions, etc. All submissions will be reviewed within 24 hours.

 Chan Anthony says: